Working with WP Post to PDF Plugin

 Let me know if the Commons logo fix is an acceptable one for you.
 And Matt, if you want me to commit the 2-3 hrs necessary to make the plugin truly multisite compatible, and to submit this to the dev in hopes that he'll accept the contribution, let me know and I'll add it to my list.

-#4 Updated by Kimon Keramidas over 5 years ago
+#4 Updated by Kimon Keramidas about 6 years ago

 Matt - Anthologize doesn't really work for the automated post-to-PDF feature we are looking for at the article level.
 We want the PDF to be automatically generated whenever we create a new article and for the user to simply click the link to get the PDF.
 We are thinking about using Anthologize if we want to construct archival PDFs of each article, although to be completely honest Anthologize could use some customization tools for look and design.Boone -